 Why Ice Lake is so important for Intel

 The new chips can’t come soon enough for Intel: AMD’s Ryzen processors are reportedly making inroads into the admittedly-small PC builder market.

-Early 2020 is going to be a mega-busy time for Intel since it’s also when it will start being able to produce its 5G modems for smartphones – we’re expecting that to be a key component for the 5G iPhone in 2020 (probably known as the iPhone XI S if current naming conventions continue).
+After Apple hooked back up with Qualcomm, Intel decided to stop development work on producing 5G modems for smartphones – we had expected an Intel 5G modem to be a key component for the 5G iPhone in 2020 (probably known as the iPhone XI S if current naming conventions continue).

-It's a crucial time for Intel despite its deep expertise in transistor density – rivals TSMC and Samsung have both started producing 7nm mobile processors this year and will turn their attention to producing 7nm processors for bigger devices – AMD’s Zen 2 architecture is rumoured to use 7nm.
+It's a crucial time for Intel despite its deep expertise in transistor density – rivals TSMC and Samsung have both started producing 7nm mobile processors this year and will turn their attention to producing 7nm processors for bigger devices.
+AMD’s Zen 2 architecture - also announced at Computex - uses 7nm.

-Intel has also been talking about Foveros, a new tech to package processors that means more complex processor dies can be stacked upon one another rather than having to be placed side-by-side.
-This could enable totally new device designs that are super thin and light.
+Last year Intel also talked about Foveros, a new tech to package processors that means more complex processor dies can be stacked upon one another rather than having to be placed side-by-side.
+This could enable totally new device designs that are even thinner and lighter.